Be a better human by being open to change!

 - Paying attention to communication clues.

 The sexual orientation or identity of others should not determine the way in which you interact with them.
-In this sensitivity training session, we will discuss stigmas and stereotypes associated with the LGBTQIA2S+ community and provide examples of how to house a supportive and inclusive work environment.
+In this session, we will discuss stigmas and stereotypes associated with the LGBTQIA2S+ community and provide examples of how to house a supportive and inclusive work environment.

 You might feel that you always respect others since you keep your language politically correct, polite, and kind.
 This may be true, but sometimes little things, actions, and words can build up to create more significant issues.
-In this sensitivity training module, we will talk about the perils of microaggressions and how they erode relationships over time.
+In this module, we will talk about the perils of microaggressions and how they erode relationships over time.

 No one likes to deal with harassment in the workplace, especially sexual

 harassment.
-In this sensitivity training session, we will review how to set boundaries with coworkers, recognize if you are a victim of sexual harassment; and what to do or whom to speak with to ensure your security.
+In this session, we will review how to set boundaries with coworkers, recognize if you are a victim of sexual harassment; and what to do or whom to speak with to ensure your security.
 We will also review the idea of harassment, some indicators, and which thoughts and actions are inappropriate for the workplace.

 - The definition of sexual harassment.